 And let me tell you… You do not want to miss getting your hands on this courageous story.
 In her book, Another Good Dog, Cara takes you on the journey of how her family started fostering dogs.
 In fact, the book takes you through the stories of her first 50 dogs.

 Her story was so inspiring.
+Pick up your copy of Another Good Dog: One Family and Fifty Foster Dogs on Amazon.
 I now have no doubts that I will be a foster dog mom one day!
 And you can too!

 Fostering is so important for many reasons.
 The biggest reason is you can help take care of an animal that is need of love and basic care like feeding and watering them.
 Fostering allows your animal shelter to reduce any overcrowding they are running into and opens up spots for more doggos in need.

 The biggest goal for shelters and rescues is to find forever homes for as many pets as they can.
 Before they find those forever homes, they have to have the means and space to house these animals.

 Fostering a dog can be an incredible asset to your shelters.
 We can help ensure our shelters have many more opportunities to find forever homes for even more animals.
 There can be limitless numbers of dogs to save.
 Even if your shelter can only house 50 animals, they are no limit to how many fosters they work with.
 Fosters can vastly increase a shelter’s capacity.
 The more number of foster homes, the more dogs saved.
 PERIOD.

 One amazing thing about fostering a pet is it is actually instrumental for the pup’s progress.
 When that pet comes into your home they get more attention and care than what they might receive at the shelter.
 Plus, you are able to make them as comfortable as possible.
 A lot of shelters have to limit the bedding and toys given to the animals, due to lack of funds and supervision.